Mesotrione: Usage

 Mesotrione is a systemic pre- and post-emergence herbicide for the selective contact and residual control of broadleaf weeds in field corn, seed corn, yellow popcorn and sweet corn.
 Mesotrione possesses a broad spectrum of activity on commercially important broadleaf weeds including Abutilon theophrasti, Amaranthus powellii, Amaranthus retroflexus, Chenopodium album, Datura stramonium, Digitaria sanguinalis, Lamium purpureum, Polygonum persicaria, Rumex crispus, Senecio vulgaris, Solanum nigrum, Stellaria media and Xanthium strumarium.
 In addition, its properties mean that it can be applied to soil so emerging weeds take it up and are controlled.
 Alternatively, spraying after weeds are already present in the crop will also lead to control.
 This combination of properties has meant that mesotrione achieved widespread use very quickly and reached annual sales of more than $400 million by 2011.
 The product is used at application rates of 75-150 g/ha.

 The estimated annual use of mesotrione in US agriculture is mapped by the US Geological Service and shows an increasing trend from its introduction in 2001 to 2018, the latest date for which figures are available and now reaching 4500000 lb.
 As would be expected for a compound used almost exclusively in maize, the heaviest use is in the Corn Belt.

 Human safety

 The LD_{50} of mesotrione is over 5000 mg/kg (rats, oral), which means that it is practically non-toxic by oral ingestion, but it can cause serious eye irritation.
 First aid information is included with the label.

 The World Health Organization (WHO) and Food and Agriculture Organization (FAO) joint meeting on pesticide residues has determined that the acceptable daily intake for mesotrione is 0-0.5 mg/kg bodyweight.

 The Codex Alimentarius database maintained by the FAO lists the maximum residue limits for mesotrione in various food products, most of which are set at its 0.01 mg/kg limit of detection.

 Effects on the environment

 Mesotrione is very toxic to aquatic life with long-lasting effects.
+It is toxic to hematophagous (blood-consuming) arthropods such as mosquitoes and ticks, but also toxic to some beneficial arthropods such as spiders, predatory mites, and parasitic wasps.
 Its ecotoxicology is summarised in the Pesticide Properties database.